Chirag-ahir/JAVA-All-Basic/README.md

 What is Abstract method ?<br>
 A method which is declared as abstract and does not have implementation is known as an abstract method.

+What is Abstract class <br>
+An abstract class is a template definition to methods and variables of a class that contains one or more abstracted methods.

 >What is Encapsulation ? <br>

 Binding code and data together into a single unit are known as encapsulation.